aravindmunna/hello-world-react-and-typescript-book/HelloWorld.md

 }
 ```

-Next, we have contructor method that is used to initialize the class.
+The `contructor method that is used to initialize the class.
 In our sample, we only call super(props) which calls the contructor method on our parent class React.Component passing any props that were passed into our constructor.
 We are using TypeScript to define the props as `any` type.

 ---